After unseasonably warm and humid days in Seattle, get ready for cooler weather

 A third “Pineapple Express” hit Western Washington since Thanksgiving on Tuesday, which also marked a record for the wettest early September through November period for the Seattle area on record.
 Rain recorded at Seattle-Tacoma International Airport between Sept.
 1 and Nov.
 30 surpassed 19 inches Tuesday, with more rain expected overnight.

 But the warmer weather and humid air won’t last long.
-The forecast for Friday is a high of 46 degrees and a low of 36 degrees, the coolest days in recent days.
+The forecast for Friday is a high of 46 and a low of 36, the coolest days in recent days.
 The National Oceanic and Atmospheric Administration is also predicting December and the next three months will be colder than usual, Cullen said.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.